 For young musicians who are continuing with tuition, hire fees will continue at the same charge as last term.
-For pupils who are withdrawing but have a BHMA/ESM instrument, you will not be charged a hire fee for the summer term but will need to keep the instrument safely until our offices reopen and it can be returned.
+For pupils who are withdrawing but have a BHMA/ESM instrument, you will not be charged a hire fee for the new term but will need to keep the instrument safely until our offices reopen and it can be returned.

 We hire an instrument from you and it is not working.
 Can I get it repaired/get a replacement?

 Many instrument repair shops/businesses and our buildings that house instruments are closed/open for limited hours.
 However, please contact us directly and we will try to offer further support and explore alternative arrangements.

 My child doesn’t have an instrument (drum kit) at home.
 How can they continue lessons?